jenofdoom/react-intermediate/README.md

 If we had a bigger application it would probably be wise to split our actions up into groups of different files by functional area.

-In `controls.jsx`, first import the `connect` function and your action:
+In `controls.jsx`, first import the `connect` function and your action (and prop-types):

 ```
+import PropTypes from 'prop-types';
 import { connect } from 'react-redux';
 import { startGame } from 'actions/actions';
 ```